cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

     It is your duty to plan for WAL segments retention in your PostgreSQL cluster and properly configure either `wal_keep_size` or `wal_keep_segments`, depending on the server version, based on the expected and observed workloads.
-    Alternatively, if the only consumers of your WAL files are the replicas that participate in the High Availability cluster, you can take advantage of the automated mechanism that CloudNativePG implements to maintain replication slots at the cluster level and enable the `replicationSlots.highAvailability` option (for more information, please refer to the
+    Alternatively, if the only streaming replication clients are the replica instances running in the High Availability cluster, you can take advantage of the automated mechanism that CloudNativePG implements to maintain replication slots at the cluster level and enable the `replicationSlots.highAvailability` option (for more information, please refer to the